CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Experiments

+Table~\ref{tab:res_bench} presents our main results across multiple established code completion benchmarks.
+We evaluate CoRoVA, our approach for retrieved-context compression, against two key baselines that isolate the effect of cross-file context usage: (i) \textbf{w/o CFC} -- uses only local in-file context (no cross-file retrieval); (ii) \textbf{w/ CFC} -- incorporates the full set of retrieved cross-file context (CFC) without compression (Figure~\ref{fig:all}a).

+All models share the same underlying LLM (Qwen2.5-Coder-7B) and retrieval mechanism, they differ solely in how retrieved context is integrated, enabling a clean ablation of compression efficiency.

-Our main results are reported in Table~\ref{tab:main_results}.
-We compare our approach with retrieved context compression with a base model without any additional context.
-Despite negligible~\ref{tab:dissagr_cmp_prefill_decode_full} latency impact introduced by the additional 10 tokens, our approach surpasses the no-CFC baseline on EM and ES metrics by a sizable margin, which makes our approach preferable in latency-limited environments, such as IDE code completion.
-As an ablation, we also compare our model with base model \textit{with} cross-file context, which introduces noticeable latency impact in the range of 20-38\%, but also increases EM and ES metrics.
-Detailed latency measurements are presented in Section~\ref{sec:practical} and in Tables~\ref{tab:mixing_cmp_prefill_decode_full}, \ref{tab:dissagr_cmp_prefill_decode_full}.
+Despite the negligible latency impact introduced by the additional 10 tokens, our approach surpasses the w/o CFC baseline on EM and ES metrics by a sizable margin, which makes CoRoVA preferable in latency-limited environments, such as IDE code completion, where vanilla RAG introduces noticeable latency impact in the range of 20-38\%.
+Detailed latency measurements are presented in Section~\ref{sec:practical} and in Tables~\ref{tab:tpot_transformers_vllm_combined}, \ref{tab:dissagr_cmp_prefill_decode_full}.

+Table~\ref{tab:examples} presents examples illustrating how CoRoVA handles code completion tasks from the benchmarks, compared with both the baseline model without cross-file context and the model using uncompressed cross-file context.